ioana-amariei/minesweeper/README.md

 **Loosing**

 A game is lost when the player mistakenly reveal a square that contains a mine.
-In that moment, the game board displays all mines locations.
+In that moment, the game board displays all mines locations marked by '#'.
 ![alt text](https://github.com/ioanabirsan/minesweeper/raw/master/screenshots/game-over.png)

 **Play again**